Nutai, an industrial company that swapped gut feeling for data with Beetrics

 From findings to concrete decisions

-• Protect the critical people, redistributing knowledge before a single point of failure could leave a team without operational capacity.
+- Protect the critical people, spreading their knowledge before a single point of failure could leave a team without operational capacity.

-• Redistribute workload before any of the overloaded employees broke.
+- Redistribute workload before any of the six overloaded profiles burned out.

-• Connect the isolated departments with specific interventions to break the silo.
+- Connect the isolated departments with concrete interventions to break the silo.

-• Plan the development of its next generation of leaders with data in hand — not with hunches.
+- Plan the development of its next generation of leaders with data, not with hunches.

-What used to be sentences like "I think so-and-so is at the limit" or "I feel that young woman has potential" became validated information, with names, metrics and a plan behind it.
+What used to be sentences like "I think so-and-so is at the limit" or "I get the feeling that young woman has potential" became information with names attached, metrics and a plan beside it.

 Not a climate survey: the blueprint of the building